-CLV is distinct from the Net Promoter Score (NPS) that measures customer loyalty, and CSAT that measures customer satisfaction because it is tangibly linked to revenue rather than a somewhat intangible promise of loyalty and satisfaction.
+Customer lifetime value is distinct from the Net Promoter Score (NPS) that measures customer loyalty, and CSAT that measures customer satisfaction because it is tangibly linked to revenue rather than a somewhat intangible promise of loyalty and satisfaction.

 Why is customer lifetime value important to your business?

-How much are your customers costing you?
+How much are your existing customers costing you?

 Another factor in the equation is Cost to Serve.
 This is part of the cost of doing business, and it involves everything you do to get the product or service into the customer’s hands and doing what they need it to do.
-For example, logistics, overheads in your physical location, contact centre costs, and so on.
+For example, logistics, overheads in your physical location, contact centre costs and so on.

 Understanding these numbers over time and being able to track them side by side is the only way to get a true understanding not only of what’s driving customer spend and loyalty but also what it’s delivering back to the business’s bottom line.

-How do you measure customer lifetime value?
+How do you calculate customer lifetime value (CLV)?

-CLV can be measured in the following way:
+Customer lifetime value can be measured in the following way:

 - Identify the touchpoints where the customer creates the value